SOS Signs of Suicide® School Education Program

 - To schedule a presentation at your school, contact the business office at (530) 756-7542 or e-mail our school presenter at SchoolProgram@SuicidePreventionYoloCounty.org.

 Would you like to directly support our SOS Signs of Suicide® school program?
-Please consider donating the price of some crisis cards with the valuable crisis line numbers and information, presentation materials for a class of 7th or 9th graders, or a full SOS® presentation to a class.
+Please consider donating the price of some crisis cards with the valuable crisis line numbers and information, presentation materials for a class of 7th or 9th graders, or a full SOS® presentation to a class (mail to P.O.
+Box 622, Davis, CA 95617 and include a note that you’d like to support the SOS program).